bxparks/AceButton/README.md

 <a name="EventActivation"></a>
 #### Event Activation

-Of the 7 event types, 5 are disabled by default:
+Of the various event types, the following are disabled by default:

 * `AceButton::kEventClicked`
 * `AceButton::kEventDoubleClicked`
 * `AceButton::kEventLongPressed`
 * `AceButton::kEventRepeatPressed`
 * `AceButton::kEventLongReleased`
+* `AceButton::kEventHeartBeat`

 To receive these events, call `ButtonConfig::setFeature()` with the following corresponding  flags: